-The Remuneration and Nomination Committee conducted an evaluation of the Managing Director's performance during the year.
-The evaluation consisted of performance and leadership competencies.
-It also considered such things as market sentiment and industry activity.
+As a result of the change in Managing Director, the Remuneration and Nomination Committee has deferred the evaluation of the Managing Director's performance to later in the year to provide sufficient time for the Managing Director to settle into the role and be able to receive constructive feedback.
+The evaluation will consist of performance and leadership competencies as well as market sentiment and industry activity.